 While you don't need advice on wearing any other watch, the Apple Watch comes with activity and health sensors.
 How you put it on can affect these sensors.
 As such, Apple made it clear how you should wear your Apple Watch.

 According to Apple, if you want the best results, the back of your Apple Watch needs skin contact for certain features.
-These features include Wrist Detect, Taptic Engine, and the electrical and optical heart sensors.
+These features include Wrist Detect, a Taptic Engine, and electrical and optical heart sensors.

 If your Apple Watch doesn't stay in place, or the sensors are not reading your heart rate, you should tighten the band a bit.
 Keep in mind that your Apple Watch should be snug but comfortable.